Phantas0s/ottosocial/README.md

 ## Configuration File

-This is the simplest way to configure ottosocial.
-You'll need to create the file `~/ottosocial.yml` and add your configuration there.
+This is the simplest way to use ottosocial.
+You'll need to create the file `~/ottosocial.yml` (directly in your home directory) and add your configuration there.
 For example:

 ```
 ---